munhin-dev/musify/README.md

-# Getting Started with Create React App
+# Musify

+Musify is a web based app made to give you recommendations from spotify based on your input.
+The results can be previewed and removed or it can be add as a new playlist into your library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To Run Musify

-In the project directory, you can run:
+Currently, Musify is still in development so the app can only be runs in development mode.
+To do that, in the project directory, you can run:

 ### `npm start`